 Volvo hopes that this new EV will play a major role in increasing the firms’ worldwide sales from around 800,000 units a year to 1.2 million by 2025.
 If they do choose to re-join the Motability Scheme in 2024, the EX30 could be added onto the Motability car list, but if demand is high don't expect to see it any time soon.

 The Motability lease package includes comprehensive insurance (for up to 3 named drivers), annual servicing and maintenance, RAC breakdown cover, annual road tax, tyre cover and the cost of many specialist adaptations (like pedal extensions, steering aids, wheelchair hoists etc) if they are required.
-A complimentary charging solution is also included with every 100% battery powered vehicle.
+A complimentary charging solution is also included with every electric vehicle.

 Search For A New Motability Car